Bosonic and fermionic Gaussian states from K\"ahler structures: Summary and discussion

 \section{Summary and discussion}

-We have presented a systematic formalism to characterize pure and mixed, bosonic and fermionic Gaussian states by relating them to a triangle of Kähler structures $(G,\Omega,J)$ on the classical phase space and its dual.
-The main difference to the more traditional covariance matrix formalism is the insight that bosonic and fermionic Gaussian states can be parametrized by a linear complex structure $J^a{}_b$ in a unified manner.
-Complex structures have been used previously in the context of quantum field theory in curved spacetime~\cite{ashtekar1975quantum} and quantization procedures~\cite{deGosson2006symplectic,Derezinski:2013dra,woit2015quantum}, where they have also been used to describe Gaussain states, also known in this context as quasi-free states.
-Let us highlight what we believe to be the novel aspects of the presented work compared to the vast existing literature on Gaussian states:
+In applications to quantum information, Gaussian states are often described in a covariance matrix formalism \cite{WANG_2007,Braunstein:2005zz,adesso2014continuous}.
+In sections \ref{sec:classical-Kaehler} and \ref{sec:quantum-Gaussian} we have presented a comprehensive introduction to the description of Gaussian states in terms of Kähler structures developed in the mathematical literature on quantization \cite{deGosson2006symplectic,Derezinski:2013dra,woit2015quantum} and on quantum fields in curved spacetimes \cite{ashtekar1975quantum}.
+Here we have adopted a language and selected aspects that are tailored to applications in quantum information and non-equilibrium physics.
+In parallel to~\cite{Derezinski:2013dra}, we characterize pure and mixed, bosonic and fermionic Gaussian states by relating them to a triangle of Kähler structures $(G,\Omega,J)$ on the classical phase space and its dual.
+The key insight is that bosonic and fermionic Gaussian states can be parametrized by a linear complex structure $J^a{}_b$ in a unified manner.
+Before discussing applications to quantum information, let us highlight what we believe to be the main advantages of describing Gaussian states in this mathematical formalism:

-\textbf{Gaussian states from Kähler structures.} Our formalism is arguably best encapsulated by the equation
+\textbf{Gaussian states and complex structure.} The formalism is arguably best encapsulated by the equation

 from which $J^2=-\id$ and the compatibility conditions of $(G,\Omega,J)$ can be derived for pure Gaussian states.
 We showed how for both, bosonic and fermionic Gaussian states, compatible Kähler structures turn the classical phase space $V$ into a complex vector space with inner product $\braket{v,u}$, known as the single-particle Hilbert space.
 In contrast, we found that mixed Gaussian states $\rho=e^{-\hat{Q}}$ are characterized by $G$ and $\Omega$, whose incompatibility is quantified by the failure of $J^2$ to be equal to $-\id$.